DoctorManhattan123/books/c/README.md

 * C11
 * C17 (C18)

-Nowadays `C11` is the most common used one although some things like the Linux Kernel are still compiled with `-std=gnu89`.
+Nowadays `C99` is probably the most common used one although some things like the Linux Kernel are still compiled with `-std=gnu89` (because it's a super big project which was started in 1991, where this was the newest standard).
+If you start a new project you should be using the new standards (e.g. C17).
+GCC for example compiles with the C11 standard if nothing is specified.

 # Major C Compilers